ulb-sachsen-anhalt/digital-derivans/README.md

 Derivans depends on standard JDK-components and external Libraries for image processing and PDF generation.

+### Step Configuration

+* Subsequent derivate steps must not have order gaps, since the parsing is done step by step.
+Otherwise, any derivate section after the first gap will be ignored, which may lead to unexpected results.

 ### Image Processing

 * OpenJRE/OpenJDK can't process image data with more than 8bit channel depth ([javax.imageio.IIOException: Illegal band size](https://github.com/ulb-sachsen-anhalt/digital-derivans/issues/42)).
 To overcome this, one needs to reduce channel depth with an external tool.
-* Corrupt or exotic image metadata leads to process errors, since the metadata is copied too, when generating image derivates for proper scaling of PDF ([javax.imageio.IIOException: Unsupported marker](https://github.com/ulb-sachsen-anhalt/digital-derivans/issues/33)).
+* Corrupt or exotic image metadata leads to process errors, since metadata must be propagated for proper scaling ([javax.imageio.IIOException: Unsupported marker](https://github.com/ulb-sachsen-anhalt/digital-derivans/issues/33)).

 ### PDF Generation

 * If Derivans is called from within the project folder, the resulting pdf will be called `..pdf`.
-* PDF-Library limits the maximal dimension to 14400 px (weight/height, [Configured max dimension fails for very large Images](https://github.com/ulb-sachsen-anhalt/digital-derivans/issues/16)).
+* iText PDF-Library limits the maximal page dimension to 14400 px (weight/height, [Configured max dimension fails for very large Images](https://github.com/ulb-sachsen-anhalt/digital-derivans/issues/16)).
 This may cause trouble if one needs to generate PDF for very large prints like maps, deeds or scrolls.

 ### Metadata

-* Derivans [does not accept METS with OCR-D-style](https://github.com/ulb-sachsen-anhalt/digital-derivans/issues/38) if it contains extended XML-features like inline namespace declarations.
+* Derivans [does not accept METS with current OCR-D-style](https://github.com/ulb-sachsen-anhalt/digital-derivans/issues/38) nor any other METS which contains extended XML-features like inline namespace declarations.

 ## License